With the Powerball jackpot reaching an estimated $500 million Wednesday night, you might be wondering what life would be like with all that money...

 Well, that's a huge amount of money.
 If it's well managed, it can provide comfort to you for the rest of your life.
 But therein lies the rub.

-For most people who come into big money -- like athletes or lottery winners -- all of sudden their wants instantly skyrocket.
-If those lottery winners give into those wants, an analysis I read in The Detroit News predicts they will blow through $3.8 million in 6 years!
+For most people who come into big money -- like athletes or lottery winners -- all of a sudden their wants instantly skyrocket.
+If those lottery winners back in 2013 gave into those wants, research shows they'll blow through $3.8 million in just 6 years!

 If you ever come into a large inheritance or sell a business and get a pile of money, restraint is key.
 I've long told people in this situation to blow 10% of it however you want.
 But the other 90% you treat as a nest egg to nurture.